We Welcome Active Military, Veterans, and Their Families

 You can order your transcripts using the appropriate military branch link below.
 Please note that you will likely be prompted to manually accept the DoD’s security certificates.

 While you are welcome to continue your online education while deployed overseas, you will face no academic or financial penalty for military-related withdrawal if you follow the appropriate policies outlined here.

 It is possible.
 If you’re authorized to use more than one GI Bill® benefit you’re allowed to use up to 48 months of benefits, but one at a time.
 If you have used up your entire chapter 30 and have never used a different chapter (31, 32, 34, 35, 1606, or 1607) you could be eligible for an additional 12 months if you have not reached your delimiting date.

-Utica College provides a 10% tuition discount for online students and spouses of Active Duty, Reserve, and Guard service members.
+Utica University provides a 10% tuition discount for online students and spouses of Active Duty, Reserve, and Guard service members.
 Students can also apply for Yellow Ribbon funding, the GI Bill®, VA benefits, Army Emergency Relief, Air Force Aid, Navy/Marine Corps relief, and The American Legion scholarships.
-Read more about benefits for veterans and service member benefits at Utica College.
+Read more about benefits for veterans and service member benefits at Utica University.